DevOpsPlayground/Hands-on-with-Serverless-CICD-using-AWS-CloudFormation/README.md

 Open the snippet.yaml file in the part-2 sub-folder of the playground-scripts folder.
 This snippet contains a number of new resources which are required for a minimal pipeline.
 Copy the contents of this file into your pipeline.yaml - we'll walkthrough these options first.

-Pipeline:- This is the action CodePipeline resource.
+Pipeline:- This is the CodePipeline resource.
 CodePipeline allows you to define stages and actions which occur during your CI/CD process.
+Actions are generally going to call out to other services (AWS or custom resources), for example to perform build steps we use CodeBuild and for deployment we can use CloudFormation or Amazon ECS.

 Let's walk through the properties defined here
 ```
   Pipeline:
     Type: AWS::CodePipeline::Pipeline